Maintaining Permanent Residence

 Conditional Permanent Resident Status

-Section 216 of the Immigration and Nationality Act (INA) provides for you to become a lawful permanent resident on a conditional basis, based on marriage.
+Section 216 of the Immigration and Nationality Act (INA) allows you to become a lawful permanent resident on a conditional basis, based on marriage.

-Section 216A provides for you to become a lawful permanent resident on a conditional basis, based on a qualifying investment.
+Section 216A allows you to become a lawful permanent resident on a conditional basis, based on a qualifying investment.

-Both sections allow USCIS to terminate your conditional status as provided by the law (in the event of fraud, for example).
+Both sections allow us to terminate your conditional status as provided by the law (in the event of fraud, for example).

 You will lose your permanent resident status if an immigration judge issues a final removal order against you.